auth0/Auth0.swift/README.md

 ```
 </details>

-> 💡 Check the [Setting up Facebook Login](https://auth0.com/docs/connections/social/facebook-native) guide for more information about integrating Facebook Login with Auth0.
+> 💡 See the [Setting up Facebook Login](https://auth0.com/docs/connections/social/facebook-native) guide for more information about integrating Facebook Login with Auth0.

 ### Organizations